DataFire/Integrations/integrations/generated/simplyrets/README.md

 * input `object`
   * type `string` (values: residential, rental, multifamily, condominium, commercial, land, farm): Request listings by a specific property type.
 This
   * listingId `string`: Request openhouses for a specific `listingId`.
   * cities `array`: Filter the openhouses returned by a list of valid cities.
-A
   * brokers `array`: Filter the listings returned by brokerage with a Broker ID.
   * agent `string`: Filter the listings returned by an agent ID.
 Note, the
   * minprice `integer`: Filter listings by a minimum price.